single-cell-genetics/cellsnp-lite/docs/main/manual.rst

     than indexing/jumping (like ``-T`` in samtools/bcftools mpileup).

 ``-b, --barcodeFile FILE``
-    A plain file listing all effective cell barcode, e.g., the ``barcodes.tsv`` file in the CellRanger directory
+    A plain file listing all effective cell barcodes, e.g., the ``barcodes.tsv`` file in the CellRanger directory
     ``outs/filtered_gene_bc_matrices/``.